 While the UPC is not an EU body, the links between the institutions remain strong.
 The government’s rejection of the project was perhaps unsurprising given that the CJEU is the supracourt to which the UPC is answerable.
 Still, the UPC signatories met the news with disdain.

 Willem Hoyng says, “It is of course unfortunate that the UK decided to stay out.
 This is especially true for the UK industry, and for the capable UK judges who are unable to participate in building the case law of the court.
-As an observer, it seems the decisions was unfortunately totally based on emotion.”
+As an observer, it seems the decision was unfortunately totally based on emotion.”

 Now the UK can only look on as the UPC ball once again begins to roll.
 (Co-author: Christina Schulze)